Never heard of JoJo Siwa? You may need more youth in your life. Or a better Internet connection.

-Ask most card-carrying members of Generation Z about JoJo, she of the ever-present bow bow (she has more than 1,000 of her trademark accessories, even sleeping with one at night), and they'll tick off her accomplishments: nine singles, including the platinum hit, "Boomerang," a YouTube channel that boasts more than 11 million subscribers, a TikTok with 20 million more, an exclusive licensing deal with Nickelodeon and enough branded merchandise with retailers such as Claire's, Walmart, Target, Payless and Amazon to place her net worth close to $12 million.
+Ask most card-carrying members of Generation Z (or, really, anyone with even a passing interest in pop culture) about JoJo and they'll tick off her accomplishments: nine singles, including the platinum hit, "Boomerang," a YouTube channel that boasts more than 12 million subscribers, a TikTok with 31.6 million more, sent into convulsions each time the frequent bow-wearer dares switch up her hairstyle, an exclusive licensing deal with Nickelodeon and enough branded merchandise with retailers such as Claire's, Walmart, Target, Payless and Amazon to place her net worth somewhere in the neighborhood of $14 million.

 Not to mention her new role as celebrities' go-to bestie.